 I am very grateful to be a part of your care and look forward to meeting you!

-Jessica Wilson, Registered Midwife- starting Fall 2024
+Jessica Wilson, Registered Midwife

 My name is Jessica Wilson and I will be joining the Plum team in the fall of 2024.
 I am grateful to live and work on the unceded land of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) people.
 I am excited to be joining the incredible team of midwives at Strathcona Midwifery collective, providing care to my community in east Vancouver.